-An example of successful analysis of "dqdd" multiplet structure which was too complex to be analysed manually is shown in Fig. S8.
+An example of successful analysis of a "dqdd" multiplet structure which was too complex to be analysed manually is shown in Fig. S8 in the Supplement.
 The six coupling interactions, among which three were degenerate, produced 32 lines with no visible splitting patterns.